Realm-Bot/docs/Commands/modcmds.md

    **realm** - *optional* the realm you want to kick them in if you own multiple realms, if you leave the option blank bot will kick the player in all the realms you own

    **reason** - *optional* reason for the kick

+   **attachment** - if you want to add any proof or reason for the kick as a file like an image or a video